Ultrafast On-Chip Online Learning via Spline Locality in Kolmogorov-Arnold Networks: Theoretical Motivation

 \subsection{Capacity Scaling at Constant Compute}

-Theorem~\ref{thm:complexity} has a powerful implication for capacity scaling.
-KAN approximation quality improves with grid resolution: for sufficiently smooth targets and $0 \le m \le k$, there exist spline maps on a grid of size $G$ such that \cite{KAN}
+Proposition~\ref{prop:complexity} has a powerful implication for capacity scaling.
+KAN approximation quality improves with grid resolution: for sufficiently smooth targets and $0 \le m \le S$, there exist spline maps on a grid of size $G$ such that~\cite{KAN}

 Crucially, increasing $G$ adds \emph{stored} coefficients but not \emph{active} computation.
-By Lemma~\ref{lemma:locality}, each edge still reads and updates only $O(s)$ coefficients per sample.
+By Lemma~\ref{lemma:locality}, each edge still reads and updates only $S+1$ coefficients per sample.
 In contrast, scaling MLP capacity requires proportionally more MACs and gradient updates.

 This decoupling also benefits continual learning: because each sample modifies only coefficients in a local region of the input space, updates preserve prior fits elsewhere, reducing catastrophic forgetting compared to dense MLP gradients.